adar-webforte/friendly-panda/README.md

+# Panda
-Image that was drawn and animated with CSS ONLY
+Drawn and animated with only CSS